miejas/Macintosh-Portable-4-MB-Memory-Expansion/README.md

 The memory module shares address space with the 1 MB onboard memory.
 That memory uses the first 19 bits of the address space (A1 to A19).
 So "our" memory must not drive the bus, unless A20 and/or A21 are active.
 And since the memory module is limited to 4 MB (or 22 bits of address space), it should NOT drive the bus when A22 and/or A23 are active (since that could be used by something else).
 This decision process is linked to the nRAM_ENA line (RAM_ENABLE* in the KiCad project).
 This line also disables much of the chips on the PCB.

+Please note that there is actually only 21 bits of address space used for 4 MB.
+You'd think that would only result in 2 MB of addressable memory, but that is where LDS and UDS come into play.
+Each of those signals enables or disables an 8 bit slice of memory.
+In effect, this kind of adds an extra bit of address space, hence the full 4 MB.

 The chip selection and mode (read or write) process is driven by four values:
 * A21: selects the chip colum (U10+U11 or U12+U13)
 * nLDS and nUDS: select the chip bank (U10+U12 or U11+U13 or both) to output either 8 bits or 16 bits of data